How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 A split AC unit can use about 480 watts an hour to effectively cool a room.
 A centrally ducted air conditioner can use 5000 watts an hour to cool an entire home.

-Using the price rating of £0.27/kWh
+Using a price rating of £0.27/kWh

 Split AC running cost